 The origins of the name Roma or Rome are unclear, but there are a lot of theories and folklore.

-- One theory is that Rome may have been an Etruscan word.
-Ruma, or Rumona, an Etruscan tribe name and possibly what they called the Tiber river.
+• One theory is that Rome may have been an Etruscan word.
+Ruma, or Rumona, is an Etruscan tribe name and possibly what they called the Tiber River.

-- Another theory is that it’s from the Greek word for strength, vigor “ῥώμη” (rhōmē).
+• Another theory is that it’s from the Greek word for strength and vigour “ῥώμη” (rhōmē).
 Greeks heavily colonized Italy for centuries.

 There are many more theories, but no one knows for sure.